msvolenski/docs/content/en/docs/catalog/get-started.md

 ## 5 Processes and Properties

 [Catalog](/catalog/) goes into detailed information on the Catalog's processes and properties.
-This is helpful if you are looking for explanations of what you see in the Catalog UI (catalog.mendix.com) and how parts of the UI relate to each other.
+This is helpful if you are looking for explanations of what you see in the [Catalog UI](https://catalog.mendix.com/) and how parts of the UI relate to each other.